 Please note that international applicants will not be able to receive an I-20 from City College until the conditions have been met elsewhere.

 A student who is registered as a non-degree is not eligible to receive a master’s degree while in that status.
 Nor would a non-degree be granted a permit to register for courses off campus.
 Non-matriculated students must change status by formal application through the appropriate Office of Admissions.
 Applicants for a change in status from non-degree to matriculated students will be considered as new applicants for admission and therefore, may be accepted or denied admission.
 A non-degree student who wishes to become matriculated and thus eligible to receive a degree must have a B average or better in courses, which do not include more than two courses of Independent Study or Tutorial.

-The second type of non-matriculated status is for students who have not submitted official documents or are unable to complete their application by the deadline.
-These students may be admitted on a “walk-in” basis (students who require F-1 Visa are not eligible for this status).
-Walk-in non-matriculation is also available for students who wish to take graduate course for personal and professional enrichment and who do not seek matriculation.
-A student may apply to the College of Liberal Arts and Science and the School of Engineering as a walk-in non-matriculant during the fall, spring and summer registration periods as space permits.
-To apply for this status, students must obtain a walk-in Non-Degree Application from the Office of Graduate Admissions, pay the $125.00 application fee, and provide transcripts indicating proof of baccalaureate degree.
-The student will then personally submit the non-degree application to the departmental advisor for the necessary approval.
-Students who obtain approval in this status are limited to one semester of study and are limited in the number of credits they may take, according to their academic division or school.
-Please see below for the appropriate advisor in the discipline you are seeking to take classes.
+This type of non-degree status is for students who have not submitted official documents or are unable to complete their application by the deadline.
+The Non-degree option is also available for students who wish to take graduate courses for personal and professional enrichment and who do not seek matriculation.
+A student may apply for non-degree study during the fall, spring and summer registration periods as space permits.
+Students who obtain approval in this status are limited in the number of credits they may take, according to their academic division or school.

 - School of Education – Nine credits